syncfusion-content/wpf-docs/wpf/SfLinearGauge/Getting-Started.md

    {:.prettyprint}

-> Note:

-> The Syncfusion Reference Manager is available in versions 11.3.0.30 and later.
+N>  The Syncfusion Reference Manager is available in versions 11.3.0.30 and later.
 It supports referencing assemblies from version 10.4.0.71 version to the current version.

-> The Syncfusion Reference Manager can be used only in the Visual Studio 2010, 2012, and 2013.
+The Syncfusion Reference Manager can be used only in the Visual Studio 2010, 2012, and 2013.